Alvin Kamara: Business ventures

-Kamara owns the Big Squeezy, a Louisiana-based juice and smoothie chain with locations in Baton Rouge, Hammond, Mandeville, and New Orleans.
+Kamara owns the Big Squeezy, a Louisiana-based juice and smoothie chain with locations in Baton Rouge, Hammond, Mandeville and New Orleans.
 In February 2021, the chain sponsored NASCAR Xfinity Series driver Ryan Vargas and his No. 6 JD Motorsports car in the Super Start Batteries 188 at the Daytona International Speedway Road Course.

 On June 20, 2021, NASCAR named Kamara as the Growth and Engagement Advisor.
 He became interested in the sport the previous year when NASCAR and its drivers participated in racial justice activism such as the sanctioning body's ban of the Confederate battle flag from race tracks and Bubba Wallace's Black Lives Matter-themed car.

 Legal issues

 On February 6, 2022, following the Pro Bowl in Las Vegas, Kamara was arrested and booked into the Clark County Detention Center for battery resulting in substantial bodily harm.
 The incident took place at a local nightclub the night prior.
-Video surveillance shows Kamara punching a man approximately eight times.
+Video surveillance shows Kamara punching a man about eight times.
 In the aftermath, Kamara was ordered to pay $105,196.17 in restitution to cover the medical expenses of his victim.
-Kamara was also fined $500 and ordered to undergo 30 hours of community service.
-In response, on August 4, 2023, the NFL suspended Kamara for three games.
+Kamara was also fined $500 and required to serve 30 hours of community service.
+In response on August 4, 2023, the NFL suspended Kamara for three games.